allisondw/Sorta-PROTOTYPE/README.md

 ### Tech Stack

 #### React:
-~for building the UI~
+/ for building the UI /

 #### Axios:
-for making calls to the API
+/ for making calls to the API /

 #### Node.js/Express:
-for the backend server
+/ for the backend server /

 #### HTML Canvas API:
-for the real-time canvas feature, rendering the sorted pixels on the front-end
+/ for the real-time canvas feature, rendering the sorted pixels on the front-end /

 #### Multer:
-for saving/serving files
+/ for saving/serving files /

 ### Sitemap